dimasandhk/dimasandhk/README.md

-### **Dimas Andhika Diputra**
+### Hi, I'm **Dimas Andhika Diputra** 👋

+🌱 I’m currently learning Vue JS, Node JS, and express<br/>
-I am just a 14 years old student who is interested in and has a hobby in programming, currently I'm learning Vue JS and Node JS.
+⚡ Fun fact: I am just a 14 years old student who is interested in and has a hobby in programming, currently I'm learning Vue JS and Node JS.
 All of my repo are just an implementation of what I have learned so far.

 <p align="center">
   <p>